sozi-projects/Sozi-website/content/pages/en/tutorial-layers.md

 ![Select layer Captions for frame 1](|filename|/images/tutorial-layers/sozi-layers-tutorial-screenshot-15.png)

-> The "eye" icon allows to hide a layer in the editor while you want to work on other layers.
+> The "eye" icon allows to hide a layer in the editor while you work on other layers.
 > The hidden layers are still visible when playing the presentation.
 >
-> If you want to hide a layer when playing the presentation, set its *Layer opacity*
+> If you want to hide a layer when playing the presentation, set the field *Layer opacity*
 > to zero.

 Proceed like you did for the *Captions* layer.